-- b.
-A permittee authorized to discharge under person holdinga GPgeneral permit is subject to the permit terms of the permit until coverage is obtained under an individual permit or the permitted discharge has ceased and, if required, either the permit expires, the authorization under the permit expires, or an NOD Notice of Discontinuation is submitted in accordance with the GP-64.6(5).
+b.
+A permittee authorized to discharge under person holdinga GPgeneral permit is subject to the permit terms of the permit until coverage is obtained under an individual permit or the permitted discharge has ceased and, if required, either the permit expires, the authorization under the permit expires, or an NOD Notice of Discontinuation is submitted in accordance with the GP 64.6(5).

-a.(1) If a permitteethe person holding a general permit continues the activity beyond the expiration date of the GPpermit and the permit will be reissued, the conditions of the expired GPpermit will remain in effect until the effective date of the reissued GP-provided the permittee submits a complete NOI for coverage as required by the applicable general permit.
+a.(1) If a permittee the person holding a general permit continues the activity beyond the expiration date of thea GP permit and the permit will be reissued, the conditions of the expired GP general permit will remain in effect until the effective date of the reissued GP provided the permittee submits a complete NOI for coverage as required by the applicable general permit.

 b.
-(2)If a permittee the person holding a general permit continues the activity beyond the expiration date of a GPthe permit and the general permit will not be reissued or renewed, the discharge must be permitted with an individual NPDES permit in accordance with according to the procedures in $64.3(4)\underline{60.3(2)}$. a.2 a.
-The conditions of an expired operation or NPDES permit will continue in force until the effective date of a new permit if:
+(2) If a permittee the person holding a general permit continues the activity beyond the expiration date of a GPthe permit and the general permit will not be reissued or renewed, the discharge must be permitted with an individual NPDES permit in accordance with according to the procedures in 64.3(4)60.3(2). "a."